apache/maven-resolver/src/site/markdown/common-misconceptions.md

   new ScopeDependencySelector("provided")
 ```

-the "downstream test classpath" would be built.
+the "downstream dependency test classpath" would be built.
+Aside of giving example,
+this selector is actually never used, as "test classpath" makes sense only in the
+scope of "current project", but not for "downstream dependant projects".

 Note: these are NOT "Maven related" notions yet, there is nowhere Maven in picture here,
 and these are not the classpath used by Compiler or Surefire plugins, merely just